Diffusion Processes on Implicit Manifolds: Additional Experimental Results

-Observing Fig. \ref{fig:methods-comparison}, we immediately notice two things: (i) the CDC+DRGD construction accumulates errors in the normal direction and (ii) the isotropic noise + DRGD is not constrained to the sphere's surface.
+Observing Table \ref{fig:methods-comparison}, we immediately notice two things: (i) the CDC only construction accumulates errors in the normal direction and (ii) the isotropic noise + DRGD is not constrained to the sphere's surface.
 We interpret the first behaviour as evidence that the CDC as a projector onto $T_x\mathcal{M}$ is correct, but will induce normal error accumulation unless the step size is minuscule.
-Secondly, we notice that the SGM-based correction is not "strong" enough on its own to counter the isotropy of $\mathbb{R}^3$ Brownian motion, resulting in failure to maintain geometric consistency.
+Secondly, we notice that the score model based correction is not "strong" enough on its own to counter the isotropy of $\mathbb{R}^3$ Brownian motion, resulting in failure to maintain geometric consistency.